Promoting British Values at Sylvester Primary Academy

 The various churches and faith groups that call Britain home are all a key part of the Religious Education curriculum.
 We strive to improve our pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in school.
 Assemblies and discussions involving prejudices and prejudice-based bullying are supported by learning in RE and PSHE.

 Pupils are actively encouraged to think about and make good and right choices in their daily lives in and out of school.
 We provide pupils with a safe and secure environment that supports them in making the right choices via a balanced curriculum.
 Pupils are encouraged to get involved in a variety of extra-curricular and community activities.
-Pupils and staff work together for a large number of charitable causes throughout the year (British Legion Poppy Appeal, Wear it Pink, Jeans for Genes, Operation Christmas Child Shoe Box Appeal, Children in Need, Comic Relief, British Heart Foundation and specific Local charities)
+Pupils and staff work together for a large number of charitable causes throughout the year (British Legion Poppy Appeal, Wear it Pink, Jeans for Genes, MacMillan, Children in Need, Comic Relief, Slow Down for Bobby, British Heart Foundation and specific Local charities)

 Respect is at the core of our school ethos and is modelled by pupils and staff alike.
 The school promotes respect for others and this is reiterated through our classroom and learning environments.
 Staff, children and governors have agreed a set of general principles which promote behaviour.
 These principals are underpinned by our values of respect, fairness and inclusion.